Start Chat

 • Promoting child protection and social welfare

-To work legally in India, international NGOs and other foreign NGOs working in India must comply with national laws and regulations, including registration requirements, partnership norms, and foreign funding compliance.
+To operate legally in India, international NGOs and other foreign NGOs working in India must comply with national laws and regulations.
+These include registration requirements, partnership guidelines, and foreign funding compliance.

 Top International NGOs in India Making a Social Impact

-Numerous organizations have built a strong reputation for social service and selfless efforts.
-Below are some of the best international NGOs in India making an impact in multiple sectors.
+Many organizations have earned a strong reputation for their humanitarian work and commitment to social welfare.
+Below are some of the best international NGOs in India that continue to make a meaningful impact across different sectors.

 Narayan Seva Sansthan